DtxdF/AppJail/README.md

 * `mount.fstab`: If not set, AppJail uses the compiled fields of the `appjail fstab` command.
 See `Mounting file systems`.
 * `host.hostname`: If not set, AppJail concatenates the jail name and `HOST_DOMAIN` (default: `.appjail`).
 * `depend`: If set, AppJail will recursively start these jails.
 See `Dependent jails`.

-At the moment, AppJail only checks the template syntax and parameters, but does not check if the parameters exist in `jail(8)`.
-See `TODO`.

 As mentioned above, you can use rows and columns instead of lists.
 To illustrate this, the following is useful: